 Urges all Parties to submit, in a timely manner, comprehensive and thorough national reports on their progress towards the implementation of the Agreement, including its Strategic Plan, and the Plan of Action for Africa 2019-2027, to each ordinary session of the AEWA MOP, and Strongly Urges that special efforts be made by those Parties unable to submit a national report or report on the POAA implementation in either the most recent or earlier reporting periods.

-Requests the Secretariat, resources permitting, to provide training in advance of launching national reporting cycles to National Focal Points and Designated National Respondents from prioritised regions and countries and Calls on donor Parties and other funders to provide the resources to enable this;
+Requests the Secretariat, resources permitting, to provide training in advance of launching national reporting cycles to National Focal Points and Designated National Respondents from prioritised regions and countries and Calls on donor Parties and other funders to provide the resources to enable this.

+Stresses the value of establishment of national working groups, convened by Parties as effective means of working with national stakeholders and other stakeholders in the cost-effective completion of national reports.

 Adopts the format for national reports on the implementation of AEWA for the period 2021-2024 as presented in document AEWA/MOP 8.14.